marcin-kli/MP1/README.md

 The website is designed to be easy and user-friendy on all type of devices.
 On desktop, tablet or mobile device there should be no difference for a user to have a fantastic experience.
 All parts are designed to achieve maximum user satisfaction.
 User will get some interaction from the interface as links and buttons will have a hover effects.

 ## Wireframes

+I used website wireframe.cc to create a wireframes.

 ![Wireframes](md_images/wireframes.png)